 A German Visa insurance certificate must clearly state the following in English or German:

-- Minimum coverage of €30,000.
+- Minimum coverage of €30,000

-- Coverage for COVID-19 medical emergencies.
+- Coverage for COVID-19 medical emergencies

-- No "deductibles" or "excess" (insurer must pay from the first cent).
+- No "deductibles" or "excess" (insurer must pay from the first cent)

-- Explicit mention of Repatriation.
+- Explicit mention of Repatriation

-| German Embassy Requirement | Our $5 Dummy Policy |
+| German Embassy Requirement | Our $5 Insurance |

 |---|---|

-| Valid for all Schengen States? | YES (Specifically mentions Germany) |
+| Valid for all Schengen States? | YES (Specifically covers Germany) |

 | Covers Repatriation? | YES (Mandatory Clause Included) |